streamr-dev/network/docs/docs/usage/streamr-js-client/how-to-use.md

 # How to use

 The Streamr Client, i.e. the Light node is the main JS client for interacting with the Streamr Network.
 It should be installed as part of your application where possible.
-The Client is also used inside the Streamr Broker and CLI tools.
+The Client is also used inside the Streamr Node and CLI tools.

 <!-- TODO explainer on what the client is, and how it fits into the network.
 API ref and so on.
 Link to Streams section. -->